 As of 2021, the short-term capital gains range from 10% to 37% depending on a few parameters and are treated as taxes on ordinary income.

 Two Types of Crypto Taxes: Capital Gain vs. Income

-As mentioned earlier, cryptocurrencies are taxable and in the United States, and there are two types:
+As mentioned earlier in our crypto tax guide, cryptocurrencies are taxable and in the United States, and there are two types:

-- Capital Gains Tax, similar to bonds, stocks, and other assets that qualify for capital gains.
+- Capital Gains Tax, is similar to bonds, stocks, and other assets that qualify for capital gains.

-- Income Tax includes mining, staking, airdrops, and other related crypto activities from where one can earn income.
+- Income Tax includes mining, staking, airdrops, and other related crypto activities from which one can earn income.

 In the case of capital gains, the rates depend on the holding period and are classified as: